Waiting is never a good idea when it comes to a Car Accident Injury.

 - Signing such forms can release your car insurance company from the responsibility of paying on additional claims.

 - Don't talk to people about the case unless you need to.
+If pressured by the insurance companies, direct them to speak with the law firm, or accident lawyer that is representing you.

 - Don't cave in to pressure not to file a police report.